 Supplies Needed to Paint Thermofoil Cabinets

 - Zinsser 1-2-3 Primer.
-I used this primer when painting our island cabinets in our last home and it worked like a charm!
+I used this primer when painting the laminate cabinets on the island in our last home and it worked like a charm and works just as well with thermofoil cabinets!

 - A small plastic paint tray